hatchways/team-marinara/README.md

 ### Run the app

-5. Run `npm run dev` from the `/server/` directory.
+1. Run `npm run dev` from the `/server` directory.
 This will start the mongoDB server and the app server

-6. Run `npm start` from the `/client/` directory.
+2. Run `npm start` from the `/client` directory.
 This will start the React front-end app.

+### Stop the app

+1. Run `npm stop` from the `/server` directory to stop the mongoDB server